Archive for the ‘Doctrine of God’ Category

 Later in the same conversation, your friend says, “I’m not worried about my soul I’m as good as anyone else!”
 Based upon your understanding of righteousness, how would you respond to this statement?

 Man is not the standard, God is.
 The standard is perfection.
 The state and destination of your soul does not depend upon how good you are compared to someone else.
 It depends upon how good you are in God’s eyes.
-The only way you can be good with God is to be saved (2 Cor 5:21 [show]2 Corinthians 5:21 [21]For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.
-(ESV)
+The only way you can be good with God is to be saved (2 Cor 5:21).

 Finally, your friend says, “Well, I may not be perfect, but I’ve